App Store Optimization Services: 6 Tasks the Experts Do for ASO

-But, an experienced ASO consultant or agency will be able to work with you and your team to decide on the best channels to run ads.
+But, an experienced ASO consultant or agency will be able to offer the best app store optimization services, enabling them to work with you and your team to decide on the best channels to run ads.

 The best channels will always depend on your ideal customer and the platforms they use.
 For example, here’s no point in running Facebook ads if your users spend all of their time on TikTok, Twitter, or Snapchat.